Melissa Conrad Stöppler, MD

 - Find a local Obstetrician-Gynecologist in your town

 - Endometriosis is the abnormal growth of cells (endometrial cells) similar to those that form the inside of the uterus, but in a location outside of the uterus.
 Endometriosis is most commonly found on other organs of the pelvis.

 - The exact cause of endometriosis has not been identified.

-- Endometriosis is more common in women who are experiencing infertility than in fertile women, but the condition does not fully prevent conception.
+- Endometriosis is more common in women who are experiencing infertility than in fertile women, but the condition does not necessarily cause infertility.

 - Most women with endometriosis have no symptoms, in which case therapy is neither appropriate nor necessary.

 - Pelvic pain during menstruation or ovulation can be a symptom of endometriosis, but may also occur in normal women.